skyte/relative-strength/README.md

 Stocks: https://github.com/skyte/rs-log/blob/main/output/rs_stocks.csv
 Industries: https://github.com/skyte/rs-log/blob/main/output/rs_industries.csv

+## Known Issues
+Unfortunately the close prices loaded from the price history API are not always split adjusted.
+So if a stock had a split recently there is a chance the relative strength value will be wrong...
 ## Calculation
 Yearly performance of stock (most recent quarter is weighted double) divided by yearly performance of reference index (`SPY` by default).